Connect with us

 Remember that multiple-choice and open-ended questions work wonders as well.
 Alternative ways of collecting data include talking to your internal teams.
 Particularly, sales and customer service.
 If your teams are small, you’ll likely act as customer support.

-However, as your business grows, you’ll likely need to build an in-house team.
+However, you’ll likely need to build an in-house team as your business grows.
 This is crucial since they’ll function as a frontline where your customers can come in and talk to you.
 This, in turn, will further your knowledge of what your target market and customers want.

 Why Do You Need Product/Market Fit?

-Product/market fit is key since until you got it, you don’t understand whether the product you’ve developed solves a real issue that a large enough customer segment has.
-Miss this, and you’ll continue investing in developing something that isn’t a viable product.
+Product/market fit is critical since, until you get it, you don’t understand whether the product you’ve developed solves a real issue that a large enough customer segment has.
+Miss this, and you’ll continue investing in creating something that isn’t a viable product.

-In the B2B SaaS sphere, different elements continue to muddy the waters further.
+Different elements in the B2B SaaS sphere continue to muddy the waters further.

-If your app is a large innovation, you’ll need to educate the market about its benefits.
+If your app is a significant innovation, you must educate the market about its benefits.
 This will cost you a lot of time and money.

 Second, if you’ve used VC investments, your investors will focus on accelerating sales.
 This, in turn, will pressure you to skip the ‘research’ part.

-In the end, if your sales cycle is long (and you’re focusing on prioritizing sales) the feedback loop will be so bad you won’t learn anything about the actual demand and product usage.
+Ultimately, if your sales cycle is long (and you’re focusing on prioritizing sales), the feedback loop will be so bad you won’t learn anything about the actual demand and product usage.
 If you’re a startup, expect you’ll need two to three times the time to validate your market.